 6. Stay Accountable

-After you’ve set SMART goals, broken them down and created plans for how to achieve them, it’s very important to stay accountable.
+After you’ve set SMART goals, broken them down, and created plans for how to achieve them, it’s very important to stay accountable.

 If you’ve already decided on a way to measure your goals, staying accountable is going to be much easier.
-Having “check-in” points when you will take a look at your progress together with your team will be invaluable when it comes to staying accountable.
+Having “check-in” points when you take a look at your progress together with your team will be invaluable when it comes to staying accountable.

-7. Consider Using Fundraising Thermometers
+7. Consider Using Fundraising Meters